tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 ## Application Configurations

 All auth related configurations go inside `auth-config` block.
-There are tree configurations applicable for a akka-http server application i.e. `realm`, `client-id` & `enable-permissions`.
+There are three configurations applicable for a akka-http server application i.e. `realm`, `client-id` & `enable-permissions`.

 `realm` has a default value of `TMT` if not specified.
 Ideally all apps in TMT should not have to override this, however it might be useful to override this while testing your app.

-`enable-permissions` is optional config with a default value of false.
-If your akka-http server application uses permission based authorization policies, this config needs to set to true.
+`enable-permissions` is optional config with a default value of `false`.
+If your akka-http server application uses permission based authorization policies, this config needs to be set to true.

 `client-id` is a mandatory configuration which specifies the client id of the app as per registration in keycloak.